iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @public
 export class ImsTestAuthorizationClient implements IAuthorizationClient {
-    getAccessToken(requestContext?: ClientRequestContext): Promise<AccessToken>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getAccessToken" is marked as @public, but its signature references "AccessToken" which is marked as @beta getAccessToken(requestContext?: ClientRequestContext): Promise<AccessToken>;
     readonly hasExpired: boolean;
     readonly hasSignedIn: boolean;
     readonly isAuthorized: boolean;
+    // Warning: (ae-incompatible-release-tags) The symbol "signIn" is marked as @public, but its signature references "AccessToken" which is marked as @beta
+    //
     // (undocumented)
     signIn(requestContext: ClientRequestContext, userCredentials: ImsUserCredentials, relyingPartyUri?: string): Promise<AccessToken>;
     }